View our Full Range of

 With this in mind, we drew upon the entrepreneurial problem-solving spirit that David instilled in the business from the start.
-We adapted our machines again and through extensive research and testing, we were able to develop new fixings technology to invent the first fixed polymer safety barrier.
+We adapted our machines again and through extensive research and testing, we were able to develop new fixings technology to invent the first fixed polymer safety guardrail.

 Capitalising on the existing properties of our unique polymer material, we introduced a range of high tech safety features and advanced design engineering.